-In this ebook, you’ll take a creative voyage with Scrivener, a unique and popular content-generation tool.
+In this book, you’ll take a creative voyage with Scrivener, a unique and popular content-generation tool.
 Scrivener supports wordsmiths of all types, and it’s designed especially for long-form writing projects — scripts, novels, academic works, and more.

-Author Kirk McElhearn walks you through using Scrivener to create and manage a writing project on your Mac.
+Author Kirk McElhearn walks you through using Scrivener to create and manage a writing project.
 You’ll learn how to use Scrivener’s Binder, Outliner, and Corkboard to develop characters and settings, collect and organize research materials, and arrange your scenes.
-Kirk even explains how to keep yourself on track by switching to Full Screen (Compose) mode and by setting daily progress targets, all on the way to helping you produce a polished, submission-ready manuscript.
+Kirk even explains how to keep yourself on track by switching to Compose Mode and by setting daily progress targets, all on the way to helping you produce a polished, submission-ready manuscript.

 You’ll learn how to handle each aspect of the flexible Scrivener manuscript-generation process:

 Set up: Add reference materials to your project for easy access — videos, audio files, PDFs, Web resources, and more.
 And, if you’ve already written bits of text, you can import those items too, including OPML outline files (such as from OmniOutliner Pro).
 Beyond importing from the Finder, you can use Mac OS X Services or Scrivener’s handy Scratch Pad panel.
 Or, you can use the Import and Split feature to import a long document into multiple chapters or segments in Scrivener.